- Good restaurant management features

-Delivery order management platforms that helps you recognize numbers, view order histories and track delivery distance
+- Delivery order management platforms that help you recognize numbers, view order histories, and track delivery distance

 If you’re going to invest in a modern POS platform, you need to make sure that it offers you access to advanced reporting features.
 At BrewPOS, you can view data reports on any computer — you don’t need to be onsite to access information.